lilblupig/curls/TESTING.md

 **Verdict** - PASS

 ### **Footer**

+**Intent** - The footer should be reflective of the design of the nav to bookend each page and provide familiarity to the user.
+This helps with intuitive learning.
+The footer should display as two side by side sections on PC and tablet, then appear one beneath the other on mobile.
+Social media links should open in new tabs and provide user feedback when hovered over.

   * Check that footer appears in two equal sections.
   * Check social media icons display correctly, and show feedback behaviour on hover.
   * Check that Social links open in new tabs to correct locations.
   * Resize to tablet and check for text overflow issues.
   * Resize to mobile and check that sections wrap neatly below one another.

+**Result** - Footer has plain black and white design with pops of colour from the social links.
+This ties it to the header without distracting from the page content.
+The responsive design behaves as expected across tested device widths.
+Social media links open in new tabs, and display user feedback when hovered over.

+**Verdict** - PASS

 ### **Page specific sections**
   * Check all areas of text align appropriately, horizontally and vertically.